-Alexandria, VA, April 26, 2013 – The National Air Transportation Foundation (NATF) is proud to announce the winners of its Dan L. Meisinger Sr. Memorial Learn to Fly Scholarship and its Pioneers of Flight Scholarship.
+Alexandria, VA, April 4, 2012 - The National Air Transportation Foundation (NATF) is proud to announce the winners of its Dan L. Meisinger Sr. Memorial Learn to Fly Scholarship, Pioneers of Flight Scholarship and NATA Business Scholarship.

 "NATA is dedicated to promoting general aviation careers with the many scholarships we offer.
 Through the NATF, we annually recognize aviation enthusiasts and encourage their development in the general aviation industry," said National Air Transportation Association (NATA) Director of Safety & Training Amy B. Koranda.

 The 2011 Dan L. Meisinger Sr. Memorial Learn to Fly Scholarship has been awarded to Benjamin Cavin Skidmore, a sophomore at Hinds Community College in Raymond, MS. Benjamin is currently pursuing a dual degree in Aviation Maintenance and Technology and Commercial Aviation and hopes to complete his private pilot license training by the end of 2012.
 According to Benjamin, he doesn't want to be just a pilot; he wants to be a top-notch pilot who can also work on airplanes.
 The Dan L. Meisinger Sr. Memorial Learn to Fly Scholarship was established in the honor and memory of Dan L. Meisinger, Sr., founder of Executive Beechcraft, whose career in aviation spanned 63 years and who was twice named Beech Aircraft's Man of the Year.
 The Learn to Fly Scholarship is given annually to deserving college students enrolled in aviation programs to be used to pursue their academic goals.